CGES: Confidence-Guided Early Stopping for Efficient and Accurate Self-Consistency: Introduction

 Confidence signals offer an alternative perspective.
-Instead of depending solely on frequency, one can incorporate confidence scores that capture the model’s belief in each response.
-These scores may be derived from different sources. \emph{Token probabilities} are taken directly from the model’s output distribution and reflect how certain the model is about generating each token. \emph{Calibration schemes} adjust these raw probabilities so that they better match the actual likelihood of correctness, turning overconfident or underconfident estimates into more reliable signals. \emph{External reward models} are trained separately, often with human feedback or domain-specific supervision, and provide an independent measure of response quality beyond the model’s own probabilities. \emph{Such signals can distinguish between frequent but uncertain answers and rare yet confident ones}.
+Instead of depending solely on frequency, one can incorporate confidence scores that capture the model's belief in each response~\citep{kadavath2022languagemodelsmostlyknow,geng-etal-2024-survey}.
+These scores may be derived from different sources. \emph{Token probabilities} are taken directly from the model's output distribution and reflect how certain the model is about generating each token~\citep{malinin2021uncertainty,bakman-etal-2024-mars}. \emph{Calibration schemes} adjust these raw probabilities so that they better match the actual likelihood of correctness, turning overconfident or underconfident estimates into more reliable signals~\citep{kadavath2022languagemodelsmostlyknow,yaldiz-etal-2025-design}. \emph{External reward models} are trained separately, often with human feedback or domain-specific supervision, and provide an independent measure of response quality beyond the model's own probabilities~\citep{lightman2024lets,zhang2025lessonsdevelopingprocessreward}.
+Such signals can distinguish between frequent but uncertain answers and rare yet confident ones.
+This makes confidence a direct remedy for the central failure mode of self-consistency: majority frequency can dominate even when the minority answer carries stronger evidence.